Top 10 Things to Do and See in Newport, or (Based on Our Experience)

 You could also try these places.
 They come highly recommended on Booking.com -

 The Whaler This hotel is economical and has a high rating from previous guests.
-It offers rooms with views of the Pacific Ocean, access to a heated indoor swimming pool, hot tub, and fitness center.
+It offers rooms with views of the Pacific Ocean and access to a heated indoor swimming pool, hot tub, and fitness center.

-Starfish Point This location is on the high-end of the scale but according to guests, it is worth every penny!
-It has private beach access, self-catering accommodations, a dog park, playground, and barbecue facilities.
+Starfish Point: This location is on the high end of the scale, but according to guests, it is worth every penny!
+It has private beach access, self-catering accommodations, a dog park, a playground, and barbecue facilities.

 Share this post -